JOIN AN INATURALIST PROJECT WITH THE KU NATURAL HISTORY MUSEUM

 JULY 2020: Botanical Blitz

-Look at what we found during the May 2020 Lawrence, Kansas Bioblitz!
-We found more than 490 species and made nearly 950 individual observations!
+We found more than 490 species and made nearly 950 individual observations during the May BioBlitz!
 Fungi and plant species were the most observed, with the familiar “Mower’s Mushroom” coming in first place for most observed species.
 In terms of vertebrates, two species of sandpipers – adorable wetland birds with a distinctive teetering walk – topped the list.

 APRIL EARTH WEEK 2020: Lawrence Earth Week 2020 Safe Nature Collaboration